Skip to main content

 Working with PHSA, BC Mental Health and Substance Use Services supports these provincial health care goals as defined by the Ministry of Health:

-• Support the health and well-being of British Columbians
+• Support the health and well-being of all in British Columbia through the delivery of high-quality health services

 Strategic priorities